TeachBooks/mirror_mude_book/book/sandbox/1-7-continuous/Reminder_intro.md

 In this section, a reminder on the basic concepts of probabily theory is given focusing on the following concepts:
 - Random variable,
-- Probability density function (pdf),
+- Probability density function (PDF),
-- Cumulative distribution function (cdf).
+- Cumulative distribution function (CDF).
 - Empirical distributions.

 ## Some basic concepts